SDECD/Street People Meeting

 Nomination is supported in principle by HWC

 The GPRRA and heritage officials at the City of Cape Town have made a successful joint nomination for Green Point Common to become a Provincial Heritage Site.
 In August 2016 Heritage Western Cape (HWC) agreed that the Common is heritage-worthy.
 It commented that it includes many sites of historic importance, but that the general heritage significance lies primarily in its long history as a public resource for sports and recreation.
-Before the decision is finalised, however, the applicants must demonstrate how the heritage significance of the site is to be protected and managed.
+At the Inventories, Gradings and Interpretations Committee (IGIC) meeting on 16 February 2017, HWC was instructed to continue with the application indicating that the nomination is fully supported.

 The recent GPRRA’s AGM on 18 May had a record turnout.
 Thanks to all residents who attended.
 The minutes of the meeting will be posted on this site in due course.
 Meantime herewith a brief summary of the proceedings.